davewhiteland/keyshape-diagram/docs.md

   namespace clashes (e.g., CSS and DOM IDs).
 So avoid using those unless you deliberately mean to override stuff.

-* Something about removing the embedded captions (from the `<object>` tag) consistently but unexpectedly broke the SVG animation _just in Safari_, so that might be why that code looks a bit idiosyncratic.
-It is.
-Sorry.
+* If you use in-line SVGs (not `<object>`), be careful about duplicate KeyshapeJS code: ideally, don't embed it in your exported SVG and load it as a separate library instead.
+This helper script isn't helping much with that yet and is currently aggressively removing diagrams from the DOM if it _thinks_ they might be bad — this is probably wrong: TODO.

 * Should be fine with multiple diagrams on the same page.

-* Should be resilient to the JS being loaded more than once (occupational hazard for material being embedded in things like Moodle).
+* Should be resilient to the ksd JS being loaded more than once (occupational hazard for material being embedded in things like Moodle).

 * Maintaining aspect ratio of animations is still not straightforward in CSS